dask/dask-blog/_posts/2016-07-12-dask-learn-part-1.md

 tagline: Parallelizing Grid Search with Dask
 author: Jim Crist

-tags : [Programming, dask]
+tags: [Programming, dask]
 theme: twitter
 ---

 {% include JB/setup %}

-*This post was written by Jim Crist.
-The original post lives at [http://jcrist.github.io/dask-sklearn-part-1.html](http://jcrist.github.io/dask-sklearn-part-1.html) (with better styling)*
+_This post was written by Jim Crist.
+The original post lives at [http://jcrist.github.io/dask-sklearn-part-1.html](http://jcrist.github.io/dask-sklearn-part-1.html) (with better styling)_

 This is the first of a series of posts discussing some recent experiments combining [dask](http://dask.pydata.org/en/latest/) and